data-to-insight/csc-map-of-the-world/README.md

 This project aims to **map the data ecosystems of children's social care** as a **searchable, structured resource**.

-By gathering structured metadata, documentation, plans, rules, and relationships across CSC tools and services, the goal is to create a **shared map of development activity and information flows**.
+By gathering structured metadata, documentation, plans, rules, and relationships across CSC tools and services, the goal is to create a **shared map of development activity, relvance sources and information flows**.

 This knowledge base is intended to: